A Commitment to US-Made Components

 - Good paying local jobs

 - Geopolitical influence

 Local Supply Chains & Infrastructure

-There is no incentive or reason for the manufacturing of motors to exist in the USA if there are no local manufacturing operations locally that require US-Made motors.
+There is no incentive or reason for the manufacturing of motors to existing in the USA if there are no local manufacturing operations locally that require US-Made motors.
 When UAVs have extensively used US-Made Components, it creates suppliers for US customers of everything from motors, to electronics, and even things as simple as cardboard boxes.
 The manufacturing operation allows each of these suppliers to have a sustainable business, and in turn, create an ecosystem.

 When another company, even a competitor wants to go and manufacture electronics or drones in the USA then there are local suppliers for them to work with.
 This local ecosystem allows manufacturing startups to form, and the U.S UAV industry along with industries that use similar electronic components to grow and thrive.

 It is a major problem when the U.S Army and other U.S government institutions must source their UAVs from countries that would not be considered allies.
 Any future political conflicts could shut down the supply in an instant and without a local supply chain and UAV ecosystem, leaving U.S institutions vulnerable.
 Having a local supply chain and infrastructure to manufacture this kind of product is very important.

 Good Paying Local Jobs

 When we manufacture UAVs with extensively used US-Made Components, it creates good-paying local jobs.
 These good-paying local jobs however cascade far outside Aurelia Aerospace, and demand for jobs is created in everything from suppliers of cardboard boxes, tool suppliers, and even trucking jobs associated with the shipping and logistics of Aurelia Aerospace.

 Payroll tax is deducted from all of these payrolls at every company impacted, creating a situation that benefits the communities we live and work in.